elevating child care

 The sight that triggers my nostalgia is not scenic beauty.
 It is an 8×12-foot rectangle of dirt with a perimeter of rotting wood planks.
 It is an abandoned, forgotten place that was once a vibrant center of imagination, experimentation, and many of my most magical mommy moments – the sandbox.

-The sandbox was first recommended by my friend Roseann, director of Little River School, an idyllic preschool/childcare center my eldest daughter attended.
-She told me that 80% of play time was spent in the school’s large sand yard, and knowing I wanted a play area, not only for my child, but for a RIE toddler play group I was facilitating, she suggested that we create as large a sand area as possible.
+The sandbox was first recommended by the director of an idyllic preschool/childcare center my eldest daughter attended.
+She told me that 80% of play time was spent in the school’s large sand yard, and knowing I wanted a play area, not only for my child, but for a toddler play group I was facilitating, she suggested that we create as large a sand area as possible.

 The irony of hauling a truckload of sand to our home when the beach is minutes away was not lost on my husband.
 Still, after a bit of my begging he agreed to put his carpentry skills to work.